Feisty debate looms with Biden and Sanders standing center stage

 But Petkanas warns that might be easier said than done.

-“The debate presents a real opportunity for them [lower-tier candidates], but also challenges.
-Will they be able to inject themselves into what’s being bill as the ‘Bernie-Biden’ show and will they be able to do it in a smart way,” he questioned.
-“There’s probably going to be very little oxygen for anything besides Bernie and Biden.
+“The debate presents a real opportunity for [lower-tier candidates], but also challenges.
+Will they be able to inject themselves into what’s being billed as the ‘Bernie-Biden’ show and will they be able to do it in a smart way,” he questioned.
+“There’s probably going to be very little oxygen for anything besides Bernie and Biden.”

 One of those longer shots is Yang – whose pledge to give every adult American a universal basic income of $1,000 a month is grabbing some buzz.
 He told Fox News on Wednesday he’s “got half a dozen planned jokes.”